yosho07/early-web-projects/README.md

 # HTML & CSS Projects

-This repository contains some of my early web development projects created while learning the fundamentals of HTML and CSS.
+This repository contains some of my early web development projects created while learning the fundamentals of HTML and CSS in school.

 ## Projects